 There would be an annual "face-to-face" meeting with the Group. (see Recommendation 6) At this meeting an Annual Risk Review Plan will be agreed.
 Where relevant, a specialist in transfer pricing and/or Customs will attend this meeting.
 A specific CCF Verification Programme will apply (see Recommendation 7) A streamlined process for approval of Corporation Tax and VAT refund claims will apply to Groups in CCF.
-The streamline process will not include Correlative Relief claims.
+The streamline process Yes Yes Yes Yes will not include Correlative Relief claims.
 In the main, a self review disclosure will be reviewed by way of aspect query or profile interview.
-An audit will only arise should the findings of the initial intervention indicate that it is required.
-Yes Yes Yes Yes Yes will update TALC and meet with the large accountancy, tax and legal firms to advise them about the new CCF and to outline the distinction in treatment between those Groups in the CCF and those not in CCF. res Recommendation No. 10 It is recommended that LCD, to the greatest extent possible, centralise all routine customer service functions, both for those in CCF and not in CCF, in the Customer Service (CS) Branch of LCD.
+An audit will only arise should the findings of the initial intervention indicate that it is required. • Yes Recommendation No. 9 It is recommended that in launching the new CCF, LCD will update TALC and meet with the large accountancy, tax and legal firms to advise them about the new CCF and to outline the distinction in treatment between those Groups in the CCF and those not in CCF.
+Yes Recommendation No. 10 It is recommended that LCD, to the greatest extent possible, centralise all routine customer service functions, both for those in CCF and not in CCF, in the Customer Service (CS) Branch of LCD.
 Yes Recommendation No. 11 It is recommended that the CCF will be a standing item at each LCD Divisional Management Meeting (DMM) and that each District Manager, in rotation, will report on the way he or she is administering the new CCF.
 Where any serious deviation from the new CCF is evident, the Divisional Management Team [DMT] will agree the remedial action necessary.
 Yes but has not been occurring recently since the implementation of the TDM.
 Recommendation No. 12 It is recommended that a small CCF Quality Assurance [QA] team is established to have oversight of the implementation and administration of CCF within LCD and to report periodically at the DMM.
 Yes, QA review carried out in 2019 The CCF QA team, comprised of three Assistant Principals from Corporate Districts and the Assistant Principal of the Divisional Office, will draft: Yes

-1. Meetin ines for the formal Annual Risk Review og with Groups under CCF so as to ensure sistent approach is taken at these ogs.
-Incorporated in TDM a.
-These Guidelines should include criteria to be reviewed in advance of the meeting e.g. compliance status, outcome of any interventions etc. b.
+1. Guidelines for the formal Annual Risk Review Meeting with Groups under CCF so as to ensure a consistent approach is taken at these meetings.

+Incorporated in TDM

+- a.
+These Guidelines should include criteria to be reviewed in advance of the meeting e.g. compliance status, outcome of any interventions etc. - b.
 The Guidelines should outline the key features of a Risk Review Plan to be adapted and enhanced, as relevant, for each company.

-2. to ens interve Assurance criteria to be monitored so as ure that the distinction in service and entions as between those in and not in being applied consistently across the ts.
-Yes a.
-The QA criteria will include a review of the number and nature of interventions, time taken to reply to queries, nature of a Case Manager's engagement with the Group, time frame for processing and refund of VAT and CT claims etc. Companies for QA will be selected randomly from all corporate Districts and will include those in and not in CCF for comparison purposes. b.
+2. Quality Assurance criteria to be monitored so as to ensure that the distinction in service and interventions as between those in and not in CCF is being applied consistently across the Districts.

+- a.
+The QA criteria will include a review of the number and nature of interventions, time taken to reply to queries, nature of a Case Manager's engagement with the Group, time frame for processing and refund of VAT and CT claims etc. Companies for QA will be selected randomly from all corporate Districts and will include those in and not in CCF for comparison purposes. - b.
 A QA review will be undertaken annually by the CCF QA team.
 A report on the QA review will be presented to the Divisional Management Team.
 Where inconsistencies are identified remedial action will be agreed and implemented.
-Recom menda ition No. 13 nded that, at this stage, a formal Tax Yes see TDM work is not required from a Group - nce into the new Co-Operative - ramework.
-However, the Group will be - nfirm to Revenue, as part of the - ocess, that it has the broad principles of ramework in place in respect of: A. clearly trategy Established : This should be documented and owned by the senior ement of the Group.